2 - The de Broglie Hypothesis

 Niels Bohr’s Atomic Light Discovery

-Quantum Mechanics has the capacity to either make you worry about how difficult it is, excite you over its mythos and the scientists responsible for its inception or terrify you about the microscopic world that composed everything you know and love.
+Quantum mechanics has the capacity to either make you worry about how difficult it is, terrify you about the tenuous nature of the microscopic world, or intrigue you with the numerous tales of the most famous scientists of recent history.
 Or a combination of the three.

 Image via Universe Today